Mto wa Mbu

 Local food tour

-The food prepared here is purely local; the indigenous cooks with very high cooking skills will prepare your local, delicious food.
-It is really nice and comes with an African-charming smile.
+The food prepared here is purely local.
+The indigenous cooks, who have very high cooking skills, will prepare your delicious local food.
+It is nice and comes with an African-charming smile.

-Despite the fact that we need food for life, there is still another fact that locally prepared food adds more flavor and strength to our bodies, and this is the reason why the food prepared here is of that essence and value!
+Even though we need food for life, locally prepared food adds more flavor and strength to our bodies, and this is why the food prepared here is of that essence and value!

 Bike Tour